mark-magic/mark-magic/packages/website/docs/en/plugin/plugin-local.md

 # plugin-local

-A plugin that can be used as both an input and an output.
-For example, it can read markdown files locally and generate websites or EPUBs, or download content from websites to the local system.
+A plugin that can be used as both input and output.
+For example, it can read local Markdown files and generate websites or ebooks, or download content from websites to the local machine.

 ## input